jshardy/8080-Emulator/README.md

 This is one of my first large projects.
 I learned a lot.
-I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school, from the basics to bit banging to more advanced OOP concepts.
+I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school, from the basics C to bit banging to more OOP concepts.

-What I learned:
--I can now count in hex/binary in my head, something I could not do without a pencil before.
-All the concepts from architecture classes were absolutely useful!

--My mental model of how machine language works is reinforced with a real world exercise.
-No guess work, I understand whats going on behind those CALL or RET functions.

--I need to work on architecture/patterns A LOT!
-My OOP did not come out how I envisioned it would and in my opinion is poorly done.
-Example, see massive case statement in CPU.java.
+How to run:
+    1. Find dump 4 ROM files from an original 8080
+    2. Merge the four files into one file in this order:
+        1. invaders.h
+        2. invader.g
+        3. invaders.f
+        4. invaders.e
+    3. Put space_invaders.rom into Emulator/src/roms/space_invaders.rom
+    4. *If* wanted insert sound files into Emulator/src/sounds/*.wav
+    5. Compile with favorite Java IDE and play